 GEL battery advantages

-- Can be installed in almost any orientation and any location (upside down not recommended)
+- It can be installed in almost any orientation and any location (upside-down is not recommended)

 - Lighter and smaller